csc-training/GenieWebApp.jl/docs/src/openshift/command-line-interface.md

 ## Login
-Let's login to OpenShift using the token obtained from the web interface.
+Let's login to OpenShift using the token obtained from the web user interface.
 We recommend to keep the web user interface open if you want to see visually how your deployment is progressing.

 ```bash
 oc login "https://rahti.csc.fi:8443" --token=<hidden>